Even the best fake eyelashes aren’t that expensive as far as beauty must haves go but if you have to keep replacing them, it adds up. Fast.

 Instead, soak a Q-tip with a gentle, oil-free eye makeup remover like Philosophy’s Just Release Me Eye Makeup Remover.
-Afterwards, use the pads of your fingers – no nails, no tweezers and certainly not an eyelash curler – to gently remove the falsies from your eyes.
+Afterward, use the pads of your fingers – no nails, no tweezers, and certainly not an eyelash curler – to gently remove the falsies from your eyes.

 Now that the falsies are off your eyes, let’s get the glue off the falsies!
 The dried-up glue is gross enough on its own but left on the fake lashes, it can totally ruin the bands or make it difficult to re-wear the lashes (kinda gross to apply a fresh layer of glue atop that gunky last layer, right?).

 If you used a ‘tacky’ sort of eyelash glue, you might be able to simply pull the glue residue off your lashes with your nails or a tweezer.

 Simply pull at the glue until it peels off and there’s no remaining residue on the band of the fake lashes.